Share the article!

 Be a freelancer without hassle and get paid without your own CVR number with Factofly.
 We help almost 3,000 others with an everyday life without administration.

-Increase your earnings with the right pricing strategy
+Increase your revenue with the right pricing strategy

 Pricing for freelancers can be a stressful and complicated affair.
-Bullet-proof and proven pricing strategies are part of the foundation of any successful freelancer's business, and we'll go over the most popular ones here.
+Bulletproof and proven pricing strategies are part of the foundation of any successful freelancer's business, and we get under the skin of the most popular ones here.

-As a freelancer, you have a number of different options that can be included in the price mix.
-The most popular include: hourly price, project price, value-based pricing, and retainer.
+As a freelancer, you have a number of different options that can be included in the pricing mix.
+The most popular include: hourly rate, project rate, value-based pricing, and retainer.

-When you familiarize yourself with the various strategies, you can easily be affected by someone's action paralysis.
-Because what should you choose in order to effectively price your service and make the money tank grow?
+When you familiarize yourself with the different strategies, it's easy to become paralyzed.
+After all, what should you choose to effectively price your service and grow your cash tank?

 Of course, there are pros and cons to each, but whatever you choose, keep it simple.

-Potential customers must be presented with few precise offers, and not be presented with a menu that would make a provincial pizzeria envious.
+Potential customers should be faced with few precise offers, not presented with a menu that makes a provincial pizzeria envious.

-Regardless of whether you just started as freelancer or "just" want to change gears in your business, we help you in this guide to find the right strategy for your biks.
+Whether you're just starting out as a freelancer or "just" looking to shift gears in your business, this guide will help you find the right strategy for your shop.

 Hourly rate